Zotyamester/CppSTLGuide/README.md

 Even if it's for a single print or scan it's **needed**.
 And I feel like I'm repeating myself, but it is one of things where C++ really shines.

-Imagine how you can concat two strings by creating another one in C:
+Imagine how you would concatenate two strings by creating another one in C:
 ```
 char *new_str = malloc(strlen(str1) + strlen(str2) + 1);
 if (!new_str)